Photo by Elżbieta Piekacz

 My Professional Background

 I trained as a psychotherapist at the Terapia Centre in London, specialising in integrative child and adolescent psychotherapy.
 Alongside my clinical work, I teach and supervise trainees in child and adolescent psychotherapy.
-My supervisory style is grounded in relational and creative methods, shaped by years of practice with young people and further informed by my current advanced training in group-analytic supervision at the Institute of Group Analysis in London.
+My supervisory style is grounded in relational and creative methods, shaped by years of practice with young people and further informed by advanced training in group-analytic supervision at the Institute of Group Analysis in London.

 Before becoming a therapist, I completed a PhD in sociology at Warsaw University and the Graduate School for Social Research, followed by an MA in contemporary art theories at Goldsmiths, University of London.
 I went on to curate the literary programme at the Polish Cultural Institute in London for over a decade.
 These earlier academic and cultural experiences continue to inform my clinical sensibility — enriching my capacity to hold complexity, work symbolically, and attune to emotional nuance.